sschr15/jetbrains-annotations-kmp/README.md

 ## Usage

 This is published to Maven Central as `com.sschr15.annotations:jb-annotations-kmp:<version>`.
-It is available for every non-deprecated KMP target.
+It is meant to be available for every non-deprecated KMP target (links to [non-native](https://kotlinlang.org/docs/multiplatform-dsl-reference.html#targets) and [native](https://kotlinlang.org/docs/native-target-support.html) targets).
+If any are missing, go ahead and [create an issue](https://github.com/sschr15/jetbrains-annotations-kmp/issues/new) to let me know.

+Versioning matches that of the upstream annotations, with any rebuilds having specific `+something` information added.

 The latest version (matching that of the original library) is shown on the right as the latest GitHub release.
 The first version ported is `24.0.1`.